ChickenSquiggles/RayU/README.md

 # RayU - WIP

-**Scalable, Hierarchical UI Abstraction for Raylib**
+**Hierarchical UI Abstraction for Raylib**

-RayU is a UI abstraction layer built on top of Raylib that replaces direct pixel-based drawing with an object-driven layout system.
+RayU is a UI abstraction layer built on top of Raylib that replaces direct pixel-based drawing with an object-driven layout system similar to Roblox.
 Instead of rendering directly to the window, you create UI objects that support:

 - Parent–child relationships
 - Inherited size and position